Broden94/byte-blast/README.md

 * In Unity, open the Build Settings (File > Build Settings)
 * Click Build And Run
 * Select the location you wish to save your build.
 If in the local repo, save the build in the Builds folder.
-* When naming builds, use a mix of title casing and snake casing for the naming convention, like 'GameName_Build_TwoDigitBuildNumber' (example: ByteBlast_Build_01)
+* When naming builds, use a mix of title casing and snake casing for the naming convention (ie: ByteBlast_Build_01).

 ## Useful Links